Alejogb1/job-board/blog-data/how-can-i-initiate-requests-in-wagtail-modeladmins-getedithandler.md

 id: "how-can-i-initiate-requests-in-wagtail-modeladmins-getedithandler"
 ---

-Alright, let's tackle initiating requests within Wagtail's `ModelAdmin` `get_edit_handler`.
+, let's tackle initiating requests within Wagtail's `ModelAdmin` `get_edit_handler`.
 This is something I've had to navigate myself several times, and it's surprisingly nuanced.
 While Wagtail provides a robust interface for content management, injecting custom request logic directly into the edit handler requires understanding the underlying mechanics.
 It's not immediately obvious, and relying on global state or directly manipulating the request object outside its intended lifecycle can lead to headaches.

 The `get_edit_handler` method in Wagtail’s `ModelAdmin` context is primarily responsible for constructing the form editing interface.
 It’s not designed to directly handle http requests as would happen in a conventional view.
 Instead, it deals with generating the appropriate panels for your model's fields.
-However, the question isn’t *whether* we can do this, but *how* to do it correctly, and without resorting to antipatterns.
+However, the question isn’t _whether_ we can do this, but _how_ to do it correctly, and without resorting to antipatterns.

 My typical approach hinges on leveraging signals and custom form fields or panels.
 The core problem revolves around this: `get_edit_handler` executes during the form construction phase.
 It doesn't have direct access to the `request` object as you'd normally find in a Django view.
 Therefore, any attempt to use `request` parameters or user context directly will fail.
 We need to defer our request handling to a phase where the `request` is accessible.
 Signals, specifically the `pre_save` signal, provide us with an excellent spot.